-6.1 In these cases, a higher standard of design will apply.
-The Council has a statutory duty to consider whether a particular proposal preserves or enhances the character or appearance of a Conservation Area, or affects the special interest and character of a Listed Building.
+6.1 For development that affects a Conservation Area and/or a Listed Building a higher standard of design will apply.
+The Council has a statutory duty to consider whether a particular proposal preserves or enhances the character or appearance of a Conservation Area, or affects the special interest and character of a Listed Building or their wider settings.